laxmithapas/face_attendi4/PROJECT_EXPLANATION.md

 ---

 ## 10. Simple Definitions

-*   **Face Encoding:** Imagine measuring the distance between your eyes, nose, and mouth, and writing it down as a list of 128 numbers.
-That list is an "encoding".
-Computers compare these lists to recognize you.
+*   **Face Encoding:** Imagine measuring 512 different unique features of your face.
+That list is an "embedding".
+Computers compare these to recognize you.
-*   **Dataset:** A collection of data.
-In our case, the "dataset" is the photos we take during enrollment.
-*   **CNN (Convolutional Neural Network):** A type of AI brain that is very good at understanding pictures.
-We use it to find faces.
-*   **Embedding:** Another word for "Encoding".
-It's the math version of your face.
-*   **Threshold:** A limit.
-If the AI is 80% sure it's you, and our "threshold" is 75%, then it says "Yes".
-If it's only 60% sure, it says "No".
+*   **RetinaFace:** A modern "Single-Stage Detector" that is much better at seeing faces in crowds than older methods.
+*   **ArcFace:** A state-of-the-art recognition model that puts faces on a "sphere" to separate them better.
+*   **Cosine Similarity:** The math used to see if two face angles are pointing in the same direction (Match) or not.

 ---